Milan Things to Do: Top 10 Must-See Attractions

 What is placed at the highest point of the Milan Cathedral?

-On the highest point of the Milan Cathedral is the Madonnina.
-The Madonnina of the Milan Cathedral was placed on top of the Spire Maggiore, 108.5 meters above the ground, at the end of December 1774.
+The Madonnina is the highest point of the Milan Cathedral.
+It was placed on top of the Spire Maggiore, 108.5 meters above the ground, at the end of December 1774.

-The statue is 4.16 meters high, it is supported by a stainless steel frame, it is empty inside and it is covered outside with embossed and gilded copper plates.
+The statue is 4.16 meters high and supported by a stainless steel frame.
+It is empty inside and covered outside with embossed and gilded copper plates.

-The statue of the Madonna was made from the wooden model by Giuseppe Perego.
-The blacksmith who made the original internal iron support was Giovanni Battista Varino, now kept in the Duomo Museum.
+The Madonna statue was made from Giuseppe Perego’s wooden model.
+Giovanni Battista Varino, the blacksmith who made the original internal iron support, is now kept in the Duomo Museum.

 Galleria Vittorio Emanuele II, whose construction occurred between 1865 and 1877, is a mesty-covered passage connecting Piazza Duomo to Piazza della Scala.
 Since its inauguration, it has been considered the “living room of Milan” due to the presence of luxurious clubs and shops.